awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-outlook.md

 # Scheduling Meetings with the Add\-In for Outlook<a name="chime-scheduling-outlook"></a>

 Amazon Chime provides two add\-ins for Outlook: the Amazon Chime Add\-In for Outlook on Windows and the Amazon Chime Add\-In for Outlook\.
 These add\-ins offer the same scheduling features, but support different types of users\.
-Microsoft Office 365 subscribers and organizations using on\-premises Microsoft Exchange 2013 or later can use the Amazon Chime Add\-In for Outlook\.
-Windows users with an on\-premises Exchange server running Exchange Server 2010 or earlier and Outlook 2010 users must use the Amazon Chime Add\-in for Outlook on Windows\.
++ **Amazon Chime Add\-In for Outlook** – Recommended for Microsoft Office 365 subscribers and organizations using on\-premises Microsoft Exchange 2013 or later\.
+Also recommended for Amazon Chime delegates who are using macOS\.
++ **Amazon Chime Add\-In for Outlook on Windows** – Must be used by Windows users with an on\-premises Exchange server running Exchange Server 2010 or earlier and Outlook 2010 users\.
+Also recommended for Amazon Chime delegates who are using Windows\.

-Windows users who do not have permissions to install the Amazon Chime Add\-in for Outlook should opt for the Amazon Chime Add\-in for Outlook on Windows\.
 For information about which add\-in is right for you and your organization, see [Choosing the Right Outlook Add\-In](https://answers.chime.aws/articles/663/choosing-the-right-outlook-add-in.html)\.

 No matter which add\-in you use, the steps to schedule your meeting from Outlook are similar, with the following differences:
++ **Amazon Chime Add\-In for Outlook** – Opens in a side panel within Outlook and prompts you to select your options within a form\.
 + **Amazon Chime Add\-In for Outlook on Windows** – Opens a new window and prompts you to choose your meeting ID type before populating your event\.
-+ **Amazon Chime Add\-In for Outlook** – Opens in a side panel within Outlook and prompts you to select your options within a form\.

 **To schedule a meeting from Outlook**